 The Company's products carry limited warranties that typically range from one to four years and vary by product.
-The warranty period begins on the date of retail purchase or lease by the original purchaser.
-The Company accrues estimated product warranty costs at the time of sale and any additional amounts are recorded when such costs are probable and can be reasonably estimated.
+For products sold through September 30, 2015, the warranty period begins on the date of retail purchase or lease by the original purchaser.
+The Company accrues estimated product warranty costs at the time of sale, and any additional amounts are recorded when such costs are probable and can be reasonably estimated.
 Factors that affect the Company's warranty liability include the number of units sold or leased, historical and anticipated rates of warranty repairs and the cost per repair.
 Warranty and related costs are reflected within sales, marketing and support in the accompanying statements of operations.
-As of June 30, 2015 and December 31, 2014, the Company had accrued product warranty costs of \$1,759 and \$1,853, respectively.
+As of September 30, 2015 and December 31, 2014, the Company had accrued product warranty costs of \$1,703 and \$1,853, respectively.